selectel/terraform-provider-selectel/website/docs/r/dbaas_kafka_datastore_v1.html.markdown

 * `config` - (Optional) Configuration parameters for the datastore.
 You can retrieve information about available configuration parameters with the [selectel_dbaas_configuration_parameter_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_configuration_parameter_v1) data source.

+`logs` - (Optional) Name of an existing or a new log group in the [Logs](https://docs.selectel.ru/en/logs/about-logs/) service.
+The name must start with the prefix 's/dbaas/'.
+It can contain uppercase and lowercase letters, digits and symbols (underscore, hyphen, forward slash, period and hash).
+The name cannot exceed 512 symbols.
+For example, s/dbaas/My-first-group.
+Learn more  about [Logs](https://docs.selectel.ru/en/managed-databases/kafka/logs/).

 ## Attributes Reference

 * `status` - Datastore status.